Marvel Studios has finally confirmed when the Avengers will reassemble, and it might've just saved the MCU

 Is Marvel‘s risky plan to basically rest for a year before returning in a big way in 2025 actually paying off?
 Maybe it’s too early to say, but Deadpool & Wolverine certainly looks strong enough to carry the MCU’s 2024 on its back, and what we’re hearing about the first Marvel movie to arrive next year is getting us very excited indeed.

-Entertainment Weekly has revealed some new-look images at Captain America: Brave New World, which offer our first glimpse at Anthony Mackie’s Sam Wilson encountering Harrison Ford’s regenerated
+Entertainment Weekly has revealed some first-look images at Captain America: Brave New World, which offer our first glimpse at Anthony Mackie’s Sam Wilson encountering Harrison Ford’s regenerated

 That’s right, after what will be six years off of our screens, Earth’s Mightiest Heroes are finally assembling once again — as soon as next Valentine’s Day.
 That’s exciting enough on its own, but the long-awaited return of the Avengers may just contribute to a triple-whammy of wins for the studio which may just put the studio back on track.